-Located about 2,000 feet about sea level you will find Tops.
-This is a popular sightseeing spot and offers stunning views of Cebu, the islands of Mactan as well as Bohol and Olango.
+Located about 2,000 feet above sea level, you will find Tops.
+This is a popular sightseeing spot and offers stunning views of Cebu, the islands of Mactan, and Bohol, and Olango.
 There are picnic areas available here for daytime picnics or evening parties.
-Make sure your vehicle is in good order though as the climb up here can be very steep.
+Make sure your vehicle is in good order, though, as the climb up here can be very steep.

 Temple of Leah

 Located in Busay, it’s a huge garden with a lot of flowering plants.
-A highly instagrammable spot but its quite far from the city.
-It’s also near Temple of Leah and the Tops Lookout.
+A highly instagrammable spot, but it’s pretty far from the city.
+It’s also near the Temple of Leah and the Tops Lookout.